Free Christmas sheet music "Away in a Manger" with guitar tabs and also a Middle C piano arrangement for young beginners!

 It's just the three main chords plus -- my own preference -- the Dm chord.
 Be aware that when you play a duet, the primo part will almost always be performed an octave higher than it is written.

-I did not add fingering... but most of their beginner songs use this position, so your students will probably fall right into it.
+I did not add fingering... but so many beginner songs use this position that your students will probably fall right into it.

-Here are the new guitar tabs for Away in a Manger, arranged in 3 keys:
+Have a look at the guitar tabs for Away in a Manger, arranged in 3 keys:

-These tabs are mostly easy, with just a bit of encountering finger 4 in the melody of both keys of G and A.
+The guitar tab melody is mostly pretty easy, with just a bit of encountering finger 4 in the melody of both keys of G and A.

-Here is the song with the left hand accompaniment written out:
+Here is the song, for piano again, with the left hand accompaniment written out: